-What’s the best place to see the auroras?
-How do I photograph the Northern Lights?
+What are the Northern Lights?
+Where’s the best place to see them?
 What the hell is a firefox?
 We’ve gathered all the best Northern Lights info right here.

-Some time in late August, the sun finally dips far enough below the horizon that stars once again appear in the skies above Lapland.
-And with the return of the stars comes one of Lapland’s most magical experiences: the Northern Lights.
-These silky dancing spectres, also called aurora borealis, appear as green or violet sheets swaying silently (or crackling softly, depending on who you ask.)
+Some time in late August, the sun finally dips far enough below the horizon that stars once again appear in the skies above Finland.
+And with the return of the stars comes one of the north’s most magical experiences: the Northern Lights.
+These silky dancing specters, also called aurora borealis, appear as green or violet sheets swaying silently (or crackling softly, depending on who you ask.)
 Caused by storms sent from the sun itself, seeing the Northern Lights is a transformative experience, a gift from the cosmos itself.
 There’s the you before you saw the aurora borealis, and the you after.

-Read on to discover the best places to see the auroras, when to visit for your best chance, and more information on the magical Northern Lights.
+Read on to discover the best places and times to see the auroras and more information on the magical Northern Lights.

 Where can you see auroras?